 3. How can we maximize the social impact of our research?

 Connecting behavioral science research to policy is a focal route through which researchers can contribute to meaningful and sustainable social change.
 Yet, researchers often fail to make this connection.
 In my article published in Academy of Management Perspectives, I discuss behavioral science research’s potential to inform effective policy and social change, and provide a roadmap for how to realize that potential.
 My perspective is rooted in the effective altruism (EA) philosophy, which argues that people should use evidence and careful reasoning to figure out how to use their scarce resources (i.e., time and money) to do the most good.
-I hope that this article can help to spark discussion and meaningful change within management research and behavioral science more broadly so that we, as individual scholars and as a field, can make a bigger and better impact.
+I hope that this article can help to spark discussion and meaningful change within marketing, management research, and behavioral science so that we, as individual scholars and as fields, can make a bigger and better impact.

 Please reach out if you are interested in discussing Global Priorities Research!